orchestracities/ngsi-timeseries-api/docs/manuals/user/contributing.md

 ## Using Gunicorn & fine tuning it

-Details on how to use Quantum Leap WSGI app in Gunicorn:
+Details on how to use QuantumLeap WSGI app in Gunicorn:

 ```bash
 cd ngsi-timeseries-api/src